Lower Bounds for Bruss' Odds Problem with Multiple Stoppings: Introduction.

 This is an attractive problem setting.
 We may quote from Bruss~\cite{BRUSS2000}: ``Many stopping problems are of a similar kind.
 One often wants to stop on the very last success.
-For instance, investors are typically interested stopping on the last success in a given period, where a success is a price increase in a long position and a decrease in a short position.
+For instance, investors are typically interested in stopping on the last success in a given period, where a success is a price increase in a long position and a decrease in a short position.
 Similarly, venture capital investors often try to put all reserved capital in the last technological innovation in the targeted field.
 In secretary problems, we want to select the best candidate (which means stopping on the last record value) and so on.''

-For single stopping problem, it has an elegant and simple optimal stopping strategy known as {\em Odds theorem\/} or {\em Sum the Odds theorem}.
-For the odds problem, a typical lower bound for an asymptotic optimal value (probability of win), when $N$ goes to infinity, is shown to be $1/e$ in Bruss~\cite{BRUSS2000}.
-The value often appears in the literature of the many modifications of secretary problem having a specified probability of success, $p_i=1/i$, [See, e.g., Pfeifer~\cite{PFEIFER1989}, Samuels~\cite{SAMUELS1993} for a review and others.], and in the one of the variations of prophet inequality based on relative ranks, [See, e.g., Hill and Krengel~\cite{HILLKRENGEL1992} and Hill and Kennedy~\cite{HILLKENNEDY1992}.].
-The value $1/e$ also appears in the asymptotic threshold value of the optimal stopping strategy for secretary problem.
-For large $N$, the optimal strategy is to pass the all candidate until $(1/e)\times N$ and then stop at the first relative best (if any) thereafter.
-Another variations of odds problem are studied by Hsiau and Yang~\cite{HSIAU2002} for Markov-dependent trials with single stopping, Ano, Kakie~and Miyoshi~\cite{AKM2011} for Markov-dependent trials with multiple stoppings, Tamaki~\cite{TAMAKI2010} for stopping on any of the last m successes, and Bruss and Louchard~\cite{BRUSS2009} for unknown success probability.
+The single stopping problem has an elegant and a simple optimal stopping strategy determined by {\em Odds theorem\/} or {\em Sum the Odds theorem}.
+A typical lower bound for an asymptotic optimal value (the probability of win), when $N$ goes to infinity, is shown to be $e^{-1}$ in Bruss~\cite{BRUSS2000,BRUSS2003}.
+The value often appears in the literature of the many modifications of the secretary problem having a specified probability of success, $\Prob [X_i=1]=1/i$ (see, e.g., Pfeifer~\cite{PFEIFER1989}, Samuels~\cite{SAMUELS1993} for a review and others), and in the one of the variations of prophet inequality based on relative ranks (see, e.g., Hill and Krengel~\cite{HILLKRENGEL1992} and Hill and Kennedy~\cite{HILLKENNEDY1992}).
+The value $e^{-1}$ also appears in the asymptotic threshold value of the optimal stopping strategy for the secretary problem.
+For large $N$, the optimal strategy (for the secretary problem) is to pass all the candidates until $e^{-1} N$ and then stop at the first relative best (if any) thereafter.
+Other variations of the single stopping problem are studied by Bruss and Paindaveine~\cite{BRUSSPAINDAVEINE2000} for stopping on the $\ell$-th last success, Hsiau and Yang~\cite{HSIAU2002} for Markov-dependent trials, and Tamaki~\cite{TAMAKI2010} for stopping on any of the last $\ell$ successes.